chipsalliance/f4pga/source/toolchain-desc/design-flow.rst

 the desired chip.

-Documenting the bitstream format for different FPGA chips is one of the most important tasks in the SymbiFlow Project!
+Documenting the bitstream format for different FPGA chips is one of the most important tasks in the F4PGA Project!